 David uses his feeder to control what his cat eats so it doesn’t become overweight when he’s away but, more likely, it can also be used to make sure you don’t accidentally starve it.

 Where do cats go when they go out?
 Cats are a furry enigma when they’re right in front of you – what’s it looking at behind that wall, why does it love that sock so much, is it going to murder me in my sleep – so when they’re out of the house, the mind boggles.

 Hackster user Jeremy Wall, clearly wondering why his cat was coming home smelling of another person’s couch, set out to find out what it does all day.
-He used a Raspberry Pi 2 to track the cat via GPS on a receiver attached to a cat vest.
+On a collar connected to the cat’s vest, he used a Raspberry Pi 2 to track the cat using GPS.
 Jeremy’s creation even allows him to phone his cat to see where it’s snooping around whenever he likes.